 If we are forced to file a bankruptcy case or an involuntary bankruptcy case is filed against us which is not dismissed, any distributions received by stockholders could be viewed under applicable debtor/creditor and/or bankruptcy laws as either a "preferential transfer" or a "fraudulent conveyance."
 As a result, a bankruptcy court could seek to recover all amounts received by our stockholders.
-Furthermore, because we intend to distribute the proceeds held in the trust account to our public stockholders promptly after February 11, 2023, this may be viewed or interpreted as giving preference to our public stockholders over any potential creditors with respect to access to or distributions from our assets.
-Furthermore, our board of directors may be viewed as having breached their fiduciary duties to our creditors and/or may have acted in bad faith, and thereby exposing itself and our company to claims of punitive damages, by paying public stockholders from the trust account prior to addressing the claims of creditors.
+Furthermore, because we intend to distribute the proceeds held in the trust account to our public stockholders promptly after September 28, 2022 (or March 28, 2023 if the Company extends the period of time to consummate a business combination six times by an additional one month each time (for a total of up to 18 months to complete a business combination as set forth in the Company's amended and restated certificate of information); provided that at the beginning of each one-month extension, our Sponsor (or its designees) must deposit into the trust account funds equal to thirty-three hundredths of one percent (0.33%) of the gross proceeds of the offering (including such proceeds from the exercise of the underwriters' over-allotment option) for each one-month extension of the time period to complete our initial business combination, in each case, in exchange for a non-interest bearing, unsecured promissory note), this may be viewed or interpreted as giving preference to our public stockholders over any potential creditors with respect to access to or distributions from our assets.
+Furthermore, our board may be viewed as having breached their fiduciary duties to our creditors and/or may have acted in bad faith, and thereby exposing itself and our company to claims of punitive damages, by paying public stockholders from the trust account prior to addressing the claims of creditors.
 We cannot assure you that claims will not be brought against us for these reasons.